Last updated on 8th December 2017

-A map of the Jubilee Campus is available here; the seminars will be in room A25 of the Business School South Building (labelled 7 on the campus map).
+A map of the Jubilee Campus is available here.
+The seminars will be in room A25 of the Business School South Building (labelled 7 on the campus map).
+If you arrive early we suggest participants meet at Spokes Cafe in the Jubilee Conference Centre (labelled 50 on the campus map).

 By train or bus: The Jubilee Campus is around 10 minutes by taxi from the train and bus stations in Nottingham city centre.

 By car: Enter the Jubilee Campus via the main entrance on Wollaton Road, as the other entrance (on Triumph Road) is only accessible with an electronic pass.
 Tell the security staff at the main entrance that you are a visitor, and they will direct you to the pay-and-display visitors car park nearby.
 Make sure not to park elsewhere, as all other spaces require a parking permit and are subject to clamping.